creativechain/creacli/docs/app.rst

 Create a new account
 ~~~~~~~~~~~~~~~~~~~~

-dPayPy let's you create new accounts on the dPay blockchain.
+CreaPy let's you create new accounts on the Crea blockchain.

 .. note::